SovereignCloudStack/standards/Standards/scs-0216-v1-cluster-baseline-security.md

 Authorization is (normally) done by he Role-Based Access Control (RBAC), which matches a request by a user with a set of permissions, also called a role.
 Kubernetes deploys some roles out-of-the-box;
-additional roles needs to be carefully checked, since some permissions for specific resources allow modification of other resources.
+additional roles need to be carefully checked, since some permissions for specific resources allow modification of other resources.

 This whole process is especially important for the Kubelet, which allows anonymous requests in its